Yvain-T/yvain-t.github.io/_pages/about.md

 A full list of my publications, including journal articles, book chapters, and conference papers, can be found on my [Publications](/publications/) page.
 Feel free to explore my **[Projects](/projects/)** section for more details about ongoing and completed initiatives.

-I’m always open to new collaborations and excited to discuss innovations at the crossroads of VR, emotion research, and realistic digital humans.
-Let’s connect!
+I’m always open to new collaborations and excited to discuss innovations at the crossroads of VR, emotion research, and realistic virtual humans.

 ---